top of page

 A Landmark at Hudson Yards

 Equinox Hotel occupies the upper floors of 35 Hudson Yards, one of the tallest towers within Manhattan’s transformative Hudson Yards development.
-The project was developed by Related Companies and Oxford Properties Group, whose masterplan reshaped the west side of Manhattan into a dense vertical neighbourhood of culture, commerce, and luxury living.
+The project was developed by Related Companies and Oxford Properties Group, whose master plan reshaped the west side of Manhattan into a dense vertical neighborhood of culture, commerce, and luxury living.

 Interior Design by Joyce Wang Studio